 Kick your social media posts into high gear so people will see your events name in their social news feed more often and remember the event.

-Share your contact details.
 Make it easy for people to let you know they won’t be there.
 Make sure attendees have a phone number they can call in case of difficulties on the event day.

-Develop relationships with attendees in between events through increasing engagement.
+Develop relationships with potential attendees in between events through increasing engagement.
 People are less likely to let down others who they feel they know personally.

-If you have the permission, share the guest list so people can see the caliber of those attending.
+If you have the permission, share the guest list so people can see the calibre of those attending.
 If you don’t want to share names, highlighting job titles and organizations will do some magic.

 Personalize every bit of your communication so that no one ever feels like they’re just a number.
 “Numbers” don’t feel obligation to attend or advise you of changed plans.

 Make sure attendees have a reason to be at your event.
 Give them a reason to be there.

-Examine the date and time of the event.
 What time of the day do you schedule your event?
 Make sure to check any critical date that may be taking place around your selected event date, such as a major national or religious holiday that could affect guest attendance.

 Cover the topics that will be discussed in more details at your event so people are hungry for more.

 Make sure your speakers are talking about the event.
 Whether it is to encourage last minute bookings, give a last minute reminder or share why people need to be there.

 If people can network in advance of the event, be matched with relevant contacts and set up appointments to connect face to face, people are more likely to ensure they don’t miss the event.

 For educational events, issue certificates of participation or get your event accredited to offer professional development point for those that attend the full content.